MillsProvosty/sweater_weather/README.md

 # Sweater Weather

-Sweater Weather is a project designed to showcase building API endpoints, authenticating users through the use of bcrypt and assigning randomly generated api_keys, the consumption of several API's such as Googles Geocoding API, Darksky's API and Upsplash API, as well as the ability to push to production on Heroku.
+Sweater Weather is a project designed to showcase building API endpoints, authenticating users through the use of bcrypt and assigning randomly generated api_keys, the consumption of several API's such as Googles Geocoding API, Darksky's API, Giphy's API and Upsplash API, as well as the ability to push to production on Heroku.

 ![Backgrounds](/app/assets/images/background.png)